Hartley Historic Site Visitor Centre

 Drinking water

 Drop into Hartley Historic Site Visitor Centre before you tour the village.
 As well as providing all the information you will need about Hartley’s buildings and history, it stocks a range of Australian souvenirs, snacks and drinks.
-Changing historical and art exhibitions give fascinating insights into the story of Hartley – spend some time checking out the old photographs and imagining the bustle of this little town in its heyday.
+Historical and art displays give fascinating insights into the story of Hartley – spend some time checking out the old photographs and imagining the bustle of this little village in its heyday.

 For directions, safety and practical information, see visitor info